 Once this decision had been made, the next step – apart from negotiating our way out of a large deposit on our existing venue – was to choose our Conference platform.
 Thankfully we had already gained some experience with online events in the preceding months, starting to introduce webinars and virtual masterclasses to assist members who found it difficult to attend physical events.
 But we knew from that experience that none of the familiar tools – including Zoom, Teams, and ClickMeeting – could support the complexity of a full-scale Conference.
 For that, we needed a mature, fully functional online platform.
 Following a review of the products available and a recommendation from one of our Board members, we quickly settled on vFairs.

 vFairs supported all the key elements that were essential to the Conference experience – multiple tracks of educational content, opportunities for interaction and networking, a functional exhibition hall, and sophisticated graphics and animation to help attendees move easily between virtual rooms.
+And working closely with our long-standing design partner Preview Design, we were able to recreate the Conference atmosphere that the delegates would expect.
 It was certainly not the cheapest product available, but it ticked all the boxes.

 vFairs allowed us to mix live and recorded sessions across the tracks, and from a logistical and risk management point of view, it made sense to record most content in advance.
 To increase the value for attendees, we were able to add live chat to both the live and recorded sessions, so that all speakers could respond to questions and feedback.